vijaytank/PrivacyGuide-Docs/README.md

 The Privacy Guide app is currently in stable release development.

-> [!NOTE]
-> This repository is for **documentation only**.
-No source code or logic is stored here to ensure a clean, public-facing listing.

 ## Contact

 For support or business inquiries, reach out to us at: